SAMOS-76/RISC-V-Team7/ReadMe.md

 ### Testing & Validation

 We developed custom testing scripts to test our specialised assembly files to ensure the design behaved as desired.

+The specialised assembly programs were needed to either evaluate extension performance or for debugging purposes.
+The test prints from the script can be seen below.

 <p align="center">
   <img width="853" height="595" alt="image" src="https://github.com/user-attachments/assets/d9592c7a-84ae-434f-8503-0933824459d1" />